Napa County urging emergency, power shut-down preparedness

 Supervisors heard emergency preparedness ideas from the public.

-Kellie Anderson lives in Angwin, a rural community of about 3,000 people in the mountains east of St. Helena.
+Kellie Anderson lives in Angwin.
 She said that, if the town had to evacuate during 4:30 p.m. rush hour, all of these people would need to travel congested Highway 29 and Silverado Trail.

 “Twenty-nine and Silverado Trail are functionally gridlocked all the way from Deer Park Road to Napa,” Anderson said.